jeremycaine/hello-world/README.md

 curl -kv https://default-route-openshift-image-registry.apps-crc.testing

 ## x.
-Push to Quay and Test in Public Cloud
+Push to Quay and Test in Red Hat OpenShift on IBM Cloud
 Build to the amd64 architecture for deployment in the cloud.
 ```
 podman build --arch=amd64 -t hello-world:amd64 .